vathpela/shim-review/README.md

 An authorized reviewer will initiate contact verification by sending each security contact a PGP-encrypted email containing random words.
 You will be asked to post the contents of these mails in your `shim-review` issue to prove ownership of the email addresses and PGP keys.
+Please upload the PGP keys to a well-known keyserver like keyserver.ubuntu.com and/or include them in the review as an .asc file.
 *******************************************************************************
 - Name: Peter Jones
 - Position: Engineer
 - Email address: pjones@redhat.com
 - PGP key fingerprint: B00B 48BC 731A A884 0FED  9FB0 EED2 66B7 0F4F EF10

-(Key should be signed by the other security contacts, pushed to a keyserver like keyserver.ubuntu.com, and preferably have signatures that are reasonably well known in the Linux community.)

 *******************************************************************************
 ### Who is the secondary contact for security updates, etc.?